Taste is Personal

 Why Private Ratings Are Better

-Scrolling through the opinions of others isn't the best way to decide where to get dinner ... especially since public ratings-based consensus and curation is so easily corrupted by bots, phone farms, ads and paid reviews.
+Scrolling through the opinions of others isn't the best way to decide where to get dinner and here's why:

-Think of Paire as a dating app for your mouth.
+Paire is like a dating app for your taste buds.
 The more it gets to know what makes you smile - the better it gets at matching you with restaurants & bars that are just your type!

 The History of Public Ratings